GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Professionalism has no place in art, and hacking is art.
-Software Engineering might be science; but that's not what I do.
-I'm a hacker, not an engineer.
+> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
 >
-> ~ *Jamie Zawinski*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts